duarterr/Minicurso-Microcontroladores/README.md

 - [Code Composer Studio (CCS)](https://www.ti.com/tool/CCSTUDIO) – Eclipse-based IDE
 - [TivaWare SDK](https://www.ti.com/tool/SW-TM4C) – Texas Instruments library
 - [TM4C123G LaunchPad](https://www.ti.com/lit/pdf/spmu296) board

+## ⚠️ Important Notice: Code Composer Studio Version

+Due to current limitations (as of May 2025) in version 20 of Code Composer Studio (CCS) – such as the inability to create empty projects and incompatibilities with the TivaWare SDK – **this minicourse uses version 12 of CCS**, which is fully compatible with devices from the Tiva C family (TM4C123G).

+📎 A complete tutorial for uninstalling version 20 is available in the "outros" folder.
+📎 A tutorial for downloading and installing version 12 is available in the minicourse slides.

 ## 🚀 How to Use the Codes